Close Menu

 (ii) evidence that your functioning is consistent with a diagnosis of non-mosaic Down syndrome.

 This evidence may include medical or other information about your physical and mental conditions.
 For example, it can include information about your education and work history.
 It can also include the results of mental testing.
-However, the SSA will not find that your disorder meets 10.06C if there is evidence—such as evidence of functioning inconsistent with the diagnosis—that indicates that you do not have non-mosaic Down syndrome.
+However, the SSA will not find that your disorder meets the listing if there is evidence—such as evidence that indicates you do not have non-mosaic Down syndrome.

-QUALIFYING FOR DISABILITY BENEFITS FOR MOSIAC DOWN SYNDROME
+QUALIFYING FOR SSI BENEFITS FOR MOSIAC DOWN SYNDROME

 The SSA does not have a specific listing for mosaic Down syndrome, even though the two conditions share many of the same physical symptoms.
 According to the SSA, mosaic Down syndrome alone is not enough to qualify for benefits.

-In addition, for adults who don’t meet a listing, Social Security will assess what their ability to work using their residual functional capacity.
+In addition, for adults who don’t meet a listing, the SSA will assess their ability to work by using their residual functional capacity.

 SSA’S LISTING FOR A CHILD WITH NON-MOSAIC DOWN SYNDROME